willisdorden/WellStockedStork-react-/README.md

     Firebase Realtime Database Rules allow you to define how your data should be structured and when your data can be read from and written to.

     ?
-What file should be used for Database Rules? database.rules.json ✔  Database Rules for example-app-fd690 have been downloaded to database.rules.json.
+What file should be used for Database Rules? database.rulesChicmomson ✔  Database Rules for example-app-fd690 have been downloaded to database.rulesChicmomson.
-    Future modifications to database.rules.json will update Database Rules when you run firebase deploy.
+    Future modifications to database.rulesChicmomson will update Database Rules when you run firebase deploy.

     === Hosting Setup